Miss Vermont Teen USA

 The Miss Vermont Teen USA competition is the pageant that selects the representative for the state of Vermont in the Miss Teen USA pageant.
 It is formerly directed by Sanders & Associates, Inc., dba- Pageant Associates based in Buckhannon, West Virginia from 2004 to 2017 before GDB Theatre and Pageant Productions becoming the new directors of the stage pageant since 2018.

 Charlotte Lopez, Miss Vermont Teen USA 1993, was the first Vermont Teen to win the Miss Teen USA crown and the 10th state that won the title for the first time.
 Five Miss Vermont Teen USA titleholders have won the Miss Vermont USA title and competed at Miss USA.

 Prior to 2022, no sisters had been held the Miss and Teen titles in a single state.
 Vermont became the first state to have biological sisters holding the statewide Miss USA and Miss Teen USA titles simultaneously, when Kenzie Golonka crowned Teen and her sister (and former Teen titleholder) Kelsey crowned Miss.

-Alaina Barlock of Pittsburgh, PA was appointed Miss Vermont Teen USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
-She represented Vermont at Miss Teen USA 2025.
+Payton Givens of Houston, TX was appointed Miss Vermont Teen USA on June 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Vermont at Miss Teen USA 2026.